-However, maybe through good study and comparison of the advantages explored, you will be able to conclude whether you will, or you won’t go with the SD2Vita technology.
+However, maybe through a good study and comparison of the advantages explored, you will conclude whether you will or won’t go with the SD2Vita technology.

-If you feel like you might want to adopt it, then I advise you to stick around for the next few chapters as we explore the installation and a few hacks of the technology.
+If you feel like you might want to adopt it, I advise you to stick around for the following few chapters as we explore the installation and a few hacks of the technology.

 Though the advantages of using SD2Vita somehow outdo the cons of adopting the technology, there is more to installing the PS2Vita adapter than meets the eye.

-This process involves three main steps: determining the version of SD2Vita adapter, formatting the storage micro-SD card, and installing a few software applications.
-Before we set to the process of installation, let’s first check out the requirements of setting up a new SD2Vita adapter.
+This process involves three main steps: determining the version of the SD2Vita adapter, formatting the storage micro-SD card, and installing a few software applications.
+Before we set to the installation process, let’s first check out the requirements of setting up a new SD2Vita adapter.

 2.1 SD2Vita Setup Requirements